Nyck de Vries: Test and reserve driver roles (2020–2022)

+2022: Race debut on loan to Williams

 He made his Formula 1 practice debut at the 2022 Spanish Grand Prix, where he took Alex Albon's place at Williams for the hour-long session.
-For the French Grand Prix, De Vries ran in another practice session at Mercedes, taking seven-time World Champion Lewis Hamilton's place.
+For the French Grand Prix, de Vries ran in another practice session at Mercedes, taking seven-time World Champion Lewis Hamilton's place.
 De Vries then again drove a Mercedes in free practice for the Mexico City Grand Prix in place of George Russell.

-In September, De Vries tested the Alpine A521 at the Hungaroring, alongside Antonio Giovinazzi and Jack Doohan.
+In September, de Vries tested the Alpine A521 at the Hungaroring, alongside Antonio Giovinazzi and Jack Doohan.

-For the 2022 São Paulo Grand Prix, De Vries was appointed as Lando Norris' replacement at McLaren in case Norris was unable to race, as the English driver was suffering from food poisoning after a meal on Thursday.
-De Vries even had a seat fitting with the McLaren car.
-However, Norris finally recovered the next day and was able to compete the Grand Prix.
+For the 2022 São Paulo Grand Prix, de Vries was appointed as Lando Norris's replacement at McLaren in case Norris was unable to race due to food poisoning; he recovered the next day and was able to compete.

-Race debut on loan to Williams (2022)
+2022 Italian Grand Prix

-At the Italian Grand Prix, De Vries took part in first practice in place of Sebastian Vettel at Aston Martin.
-De Vries then replaced Alex Albon at Williams for third practice, qualifying, and the race, after Albon suffered appendicitis and was ruled out on Saturday morning.
+At the Italian Grand Prix, de Vries took part in first practice in place of Sebastian Vettel at Aston Martin.
+De Vries then replaced Alex Albon at Williams for each of third practice, qualifying, and the race, after Albon suffered appendicitis and was ruled out on Saturday morning.
 He managed to advance to Q2 and qualify thirteenth, ahead of his Williams teammate Nicholas Latifi.
 He started eighth after penalties were applied to multiple drivers.
-He finished the race in ninth position, scoring points on his race debut and rewarded with Driver of the Day by fans.
+He finished the race in ninth position, scoring points on his race debut and was rewarded with Driver of the Day by fans.